CarlFK/veyepar/setup/nodes/pxe/README.txt

 4. cd veyepar/setup/nodes/pxe
 5. sudo ./install.sh

+This will install and configure all the servers, but not start dhcpd.
+(you don't want a 2nd primary dhcp server on your lan.)

 6. disconnect from primary lan
 7. connect to video lan
 8. ifconfig eth0 192.168.0.1